pyf98/DPHuBERT/README.md

 ## Citation

-Please cite our paper if you use DPHuBERT.
+Please cite related papers if you use DPHuBERT.

 ```
 @inproceedings{peng23c_interspeech,